 Application and Examination

-You may begin by applying for the Student CHMM prorgam here.
-Once your application and payment has been received, you then move to the Examination.
+You may begin by applying for the Student CHMM program here.
+Once your application, uploaded documents and payment have been received, you then move to the Examination.
+When you click on the link above, you'll see the option "NEW CUSTOMER CLICK HERE."
+Click on that option and then fill out the form on the succeeding page and click SUBMIT.
 Any additional information you require may be addressed to [email protected].

 The IHMM Student ST/CHMM certification, therefore, allows the student to set himself or herself apart as the student pursues an undergraduate education, to become exposed to the type of knowledge a fully-certified CHMM professional must have to become successful in the job market, as well as gain practical experience in internships and mentoring while still in school.

 This knowledge can be applied to on-the-job experiences that help develop growing levels of competence in the practice of hazardous materials management.
 Individuals who carry the ST/CHMM designation after their name will enjoy a high level of credibility from CHMM certification holders, employers, and peers.